Skip to content

 There are four account types available on the Anyware Manager Enterprise instance:

-Account Type Summary Access Level Create User Accounts Create Tenants View Tenants Edit/Delete Tenants View/Edit Sites View/Edit Pools Edit Organization Info Power Management Session Management Session History
+Account Type Summary Access Level Modify User Accounts Create Tenants View Tenants Edit/Delete Tenants View/Edit Sites View/Edit Pools Edit Organization Info Power Management Session Management Session History View Machine Updates Agent/Monitor Updates User—Pool Assignment Telemetry

-Organization Administrator This is the first account that is created while registering to Anyware Manager Enterprise.
-It is similar to a "super user" for the organization it represents.
+Organization Admin This is the first account that is created while registering to Anyware Manager Enterprise.
+It manages organization-level settings with access to all tenants.
+Not applicable

 Only for assigned tenants.